 So what if we don’t forget to treat each other with respect and kindness?
 I am thinking, just to keep it simple and consistent we use that standard we all learned in kindergarten.
 The one you have heard a million times.
 The Golden Rule: Treat others as you wish to be treated.
 Talk to others the way you wish to be spoken to.

 Perhaps respect in the face of disrespect will be a reminder.
 Perhaps kindness in the face of hatred will help carry someone back to shore.

 First published 13 July 2017 in the Los Alamos Daily Post.

-Posted by GPD on July 15, 2017, With 1201 Reads Filed under Investigations.
+Posted by GPD on July 15, 2017, With 1207 Reads Filed under Investigations.
 You can follow any responses to this entry through the RSS 2.0.
-You can skip to the end and leave a response.
-Pinging is currently not allowed.
+Both comments and pings are currently closed.